dev-lucid/container/README.md

 $app = new \Lucid\Component\Container\Container();
 $app->requireInterfacesForIndex('mailer', 'MailerInterface');
 $app->set('mailer', new MyMailer());
- # assuming your class MyMailer implements MyMailerInterface, this should work!
+ # assuming your class MyMailer implements MailerInterface, this should work!
  # If it doesn't implement it, get ready to catch RequiredInterfaceException.

  # Now this should NOT work: